Skip to main content

 Salesforce integration does NOT capture deletions for records.

-When a record is deleted on Salesforce, it needs to be MANUALY deleted on Swapcard accordingly.
+When a record is deleted on Salesforce, it needs to be MANUALLY deleted on Swapcard accordingly.

 Configuring Unique identifier (Client ID) for Salesforce Objects